 Perhaps the single most important and overlooked item of your ski gear are goggles.

-Many skiers and snowboarders have the misconception that they are all basically the same and they simply buy a pair based on style, color and price.
+Many skiers and snowboarders have the misconception that they are all basically the same and they simply buy a pair based on style, color or price.

 A good pair of ski goggles will make BIG difference in flat light and snowy conditions.

-To find out which goggles performed best we took 10 different pairs and tried them out when it was snowy, sunny and flat light conditions to see how they would perform.
+To find out which goggles performed best we took 10 different pairs and tried them out in snowy, sunny and flat light conditions to see how they would perform.